 After completing the study, graduates are:

-- The broad education necessary to understand the impact of computer engineering solutions in a global, economic, environmental, and societal context.
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgments, which must consider the impact of engineering solutions in global, economic, environmental, and societal context;

 Published at : Updated